 A bill introduced by Lee to repeal the 2001 AUMF will be heard in the House sometime after the Martin Luther King, Jr. holiday, Democratic Majority Leader Steny Hoyer said.
 A separate bill by Rep. Ro Khanna to specifically withhold funding for war in Iran without prior congressional approval will also come up for vote during the same week, Hoyer added.

-Back in 2001, and just weeks after the 9/11 attacks on the World Trade Center and the Pentagon, Lee was famously the only member of Congress to oppose President George W. Bush’s request for authorizing funding for the war in Iraq.
+Back in 2001, and just weeks after the 9/11 attacks on the World Trade Center and the Pentagon, Lee was famously the only member of Congress to oppose President George W. Bush’s request for authorizing funding for the war in Afghanistan.

 Lee called it a blank check for endless wars and her belief has been clearly prescient.
 Military conflicts in Afghanistan and Iraq continue in some form to this day.